Lloyds could talk to NBNK about sale of 632 branches

-LONDON Lloyds (LLOY.L) may start talks with new banking venture NBNK NBNK.L about its planned sale of 632 branches after an exclusivity period with The Co-op ended.
+LONDON Lloyds may start talks with new banking venture NBNK about its planned sale of 632 branches after an exclusivity period with The Co-op ended.

 Lloyds said on Friday it will have talks with NBNK, formed to bring competition to a market dominated by four lenders, if it can be satisfied the start-up will get regulatory clearance for a deal.